eymay/OCPA/ECRv2/README.md

 ninja
 ```
 # singleECR
 singleECR driver allows us to run single convolution operations per feature and kernel.
 When the code is built its binary is under build directory.
+Time measurement is printed to console.

 ## Usage
 Feature and kernel paths can be provided via command line arguments.
 Optionally, output directory can be provided for the resulting convolution.